cockroachdb/docs/demo-fault-tolerance-and-recovery.md

 (4 rows)
 ~~~

-As you see, despite one node being offline, the cluster remains available because a majority of replicas (2/3) remains available.
-If you were to remove another node, however, leaving only one live, the cluster would be unresponsive until another node was brought back online.
+As you see, despite one node being offline, the cluster continues uninterrupted because a majority of replicas (2/3) remains available.
+If you were to remove another node, however, leaving only one node live, the cluster would be unresponsive until another node was brought back online.

 Use **CTRL + D**, **CTRL + C**, or `\q` to exit the SQL shell.